-- Practice the stand up, sit down exercise for 20 reps to get the blood flowing.
+- Practice the stand-up, and sit-down exercises for 20 reps to get the blood flowing.

 - Follow the 20-20-20 rule.
 Every 20 minutes.
 Look 20 feet away for 20 seconds.

 - Practice your favorite yoga poses.
 Don’t have any?
-Here’s 7 Calming Yoga Poses.
+Here are 7 Calming Yoga Poses.

 - Just breathe.
 Here’s a list of excellent deep breathing exercises.

 You’re doing the best you can.
 Remember that and all of the many ways you’re thriving during a very busy and uncertain time.
 Sometimes it’s easy to get lost in what once was, what could be and what isn’t in your life.
 Reflect on what makes you grateful each day.
 Remember you are enough and you’re doing enough.